MackCesar/MetalDiffusion/README.md

 The following outputs have been generated using this implementation:

-1) *A epic and beautiful rococo werewolf drinking coffee, in a burning coffee shop. ultra-detailed. anime, pixiv, uhd 8k cryengine, octane render* Stable Diffusion 1.5
+1) **Stable Diffusion 1.5**: *A epic and beautiful rococo werewolf drinking coffee, in a burning coffee shop. ultra-detailed. anime, pixiv, uhd 8k cryengine, octane render*

 ![a](creations/7771775831-SD1p5.png)